-Street Food and Local Restaurants in India that you must visit or try at least once
+Street Food and Local Restaurants in India that you must visit to try or eat at least once

 Indian food is most delicious food in the world!
 Okay, maybe not the sole winner among food around the world, but Indian dishes are definitely some of the most loved snacks and dinners in the world.
 Street food in India is a delight to the senses – from Indian Chaat, to Indian fast food, from Indian chicken curry to kachori.
 I’ve asked a few friends of mine to talk about their best Indian food, from Indian restaurants to street vendors across the length and breadth of the country.
 So here goes – mouth watering, delicious, lip smacking Indian food!